kikugie/elytra-trims/README.md

 With resourcepack support, you can customize all the mod's features to your liking.
 Change the texture of your armor trims or add a unique design to your elytra pattern with ease.

+## FAQ
+> How do I use this mod on a server without it?
+- Client-side commands are planned, however for now the easiest way is to save trimmed elytra in a creative hotbar and load it on a server.
+Survival recipes are not possible without the mod installed on the server.

+> How can I remove trims/patterns/dye/glow from my elytra?
+- To remove patterns, dye and glow (all together), click with elytra on a cauldrow with water.
+Trims can't be removed without other mods due to vanilla parity.